LAST UPDATED: 29/04/2022

 - Pfizer/BioNTech (Comirnaty)

-Most vaccines from this list require two doses.
-If you are a tourist or a foreign national, it is possible to get only one dose of the vaccine in Croatia.
+Johnson & Johnson vaccine requires one dose and other vaccines from this list require two doses.
+It is possible to get only one dose of the vaccine in Croatia.

 Before you get vaccinated, keep in mind that you must notify the doctor at the vaccination point of possible or previous severe allergic reactions, severe acute illness, or infection with high body temperature.
 According to provided information, the doctor will decide whether you can get vaccinated against COVID-19 or if the vaccination should be postponed.

-Here is a list of all mass vaccination points in Croatia organized by Croatian counties.
+Here is a list of all vaccination points in Croatia organized by Croatian counties.

 Here is a list of all testing points in Croatia.

-Below are the steps to request a COVID-19 vaccination appointment in Croatia, according to the Croatian Red Cross and HZJZ.
+Below are the steps to get a COVID-19 vaccination in Croatia for people without Croatian health insurance and tourists, according to the Croatian Red Cross and HZJZ.

 Step #1 Contact HZJZ

-Contact the county institute of public health (HZJZ) according to your current Croatian address called “boravište”.
+Contact the County Institute of Public Health (HZJZ) according to your current Croatian address called boravište.
 Call them and tell them that you want to get on the vaccination list.
+Each county HZJZ will provide you with the latest information.

 - Date of birth